What It Means to Be a Strategic PMO

 A truly Strategic PMO doesn’t just manage change—it enables it.

-And if that’s where your organization is headed, you’re already halfway there.
+And if that’s where your organization is headed, you’re already on the right path.